 Created as a method of sensory therapy, a multi-sensory environment is a dedicated, flexible space with specialized equipment designed to provide an immersive experience that promotes interaction and relaxation while also stimulating senses.
-This idea is built around the philosophy that everyone is affected by their environment — hence, you can positively engage your sensory system with the right combination of stimuli.
-Multi-sensory environments in occupational therapy are a key tool that can improve patient experiences and treatment outcomes alike!
+This idea is built around the philosophy that everyone is affected by their environment—hence, you can positively engage your sensory system with the right combination of stimuli.
+Multi-sensory environments in occupational therapy are a key tool that can improve patient experiences and treatment outcomes alike.

 We can trace multi-sensory environments back to the late 1970’s when two Dutch therapists, Jan Hulsegge and Ad Verheul, successfully tried out a sensory tent at the DeHartenburg Institute, a center that houses and accommodates patients living with disabilities.
 Ultimately, these two therapists would coin the term “Snoezelen” which is derived from two Dutch verbs, “snuffelen” (to seek or explore) and “doezelen” (to relax).